fboender/ansible-cmdb/README.md

 ### Inventory scanning

-Ansible-cmdb can read your inventory file (`hosts`, by default) and extract useful information from it such as:
+Ansible-cmdb can read your inventory file (`hosts`, by default), inventory directory or dynamic inventory and extract useful information from it such as:

 - All the groups a host belongs to.
 - Host variables.
 These are optional key/value pairs for each host which can be used in playbooks.
 They are scanned by ansible-cmdb and get added to a hosts discovered facts under the 'hostvars' section.

-Reading the hosts inventory file is done using the `-i` switch to ansible-cmdb.
+Reading the inventory is done using the `-i` switch to ansible-cmdb.
+It takes a single parameter: your hosts file, directory containing your hosts files or path to your dynamic inventory script.
-It takes a single parameter: your hosts file or directory containing your hosts files.

 For example:

     $ ansible-cmdb -i ./hosts out/ > overview.html